 The Double Edge collective is accountable for its own survival.
 The idea of artists' autonomy was, and continues to be, a risk-taking proposition -- the intentional act to choose creation and freedom 'outside the box.'
 DE training has been at the heart of building a parallel inner autonomy-of-the-self and the identities of each ensemble member.
 Vigorous individual and group practice is now maintained through the growth and leadership of current ensemble members.
 Klein and the Ensemble have sourced training in partner dialogue and dramaturgy (use of visual and literary witness).
 Our performances are immersive, known for their visual poetry, blending of artistic disciplines, and highly developed physicality.
-Double Edge is celebrating our fortieth anniversary season in 2022 with RITES, which will include new ensemble offerings, collaborations with DE participants from throughout the theatre's life, partnerships, an indoor festival in partnership with The Magdalena Project, an outdoor festival together with partner organizations, and the world premiere of The Hidden Territories of the Bacchae.
-Directed by Stacy Klein and created with the DE Ensemble, this performance is a response to Euripides' Bacchae in which women's rites are no longer in hidden territories but freely able to express their deeply held desires.
+In the next two years, we plan to tour Leonora, la maga y la maestra to Poland and Norway as well as remounting performances of The Hidden Territories of the Bacchae, Lightning and SUGA.
+The Bacchae will be reimagined as an indoor performance premiering in 2024.
+In Fall 2023, DE will sunset Art and Survival with a culminating festival, led by partner Jupiter Performance Studio.
+In addition to our year-round training programs, community offerings will include puppetry and music laboratories.